alinex/node-database/README.md

 ### Easy Access

-Instead of using the connection directly you may use the higher methods:
+Instead of using the native `conn...` directly you may use the higher methods:

 - `list()` - get an array of record objects
 - `record()` - get one record as object